 National Park Road Trip Tips

-- Wear appropriate clothing and shoes.
-Hats, sunglasses, long shirts, even in summer, along with hiking boots or sandals are necessary.
+• Wear appropriate clothing and shoes.
+Hats, sunglasses, long shirts, and hiking boots or sandals are necessary, even in summer.

-- Carry water and water containers.
-Find water fountains at visitor center and restrooms throughout the national parks.
+• Carry water and water containers.
+Find water fountains at visitor centers and restrooms throughout the national parks.

 Comments are closed.